-Dave Campbell’s Texas Football is proud to honor one team from each public school classification with the School of the Week award.
+Dave Campbell’s Texas Football is proud to honor one team from each classification with the School of the Week award.
 The teams selected throughout the course of this program have exemplified the best of Texas high school football.

 Congratulations to all the teams.
 We salute you.

 After Spring Westfield kicked a go-ahead field goal with 25 seconds left, Travis Sims hauled in a 51-yard heave from Bishop Davenport for a game-winning touchdown, pushing Spring past Westfield 27-23 for the Lions’ first win over their Spring ISD rival since 2011.

 The Tigers got a huge game from receiver Andre Sanders and the defense stifled Corpus Christi Ray as Carroll brought home a 40-7 victory, snapping a 25-game losing streak that dated back nearly three years.